Time-consistent stopping under decreasing impatience: Preliminaries and Motivation

 \end{Example}

-As proposed in \citet{Stroz1956myopia}, to deal with time inconsistency, we need to employ a strategy that is either {\it pre-committed} or {\it sophisticated}.
-A pre-committed agent picks the optimal stopping time $\widetilde\tau(t,x)$ in \eqref{naive} at initial time $t$, and forces her future selves to follow $\widetilde\tau(t,x)$ through some commitment mechanism (e.g. a contract).
-On the other hand, a sophisticated agent anticipates in the first place future preference updating, and aims to find a stopping strategy that once being enforced, none of her future selves would want to deviate from it.
-To precisely formulate sophisticated stopping strategies has been a challenge in continuous time.
-The following section focuses on resolving this.
+As proposed in Strotz \cite{Stroz1956myopia}, to deal with time inconsistency, we need a strategy that is either {\it pre-committed} or {\it sophisticated}.
+A pre-committed agent finds $\widetilde\tau_{t,x}$ in \eqref{naive} at time $t$, and forces her future selves to follow $\widetilde\tau_{t,x}$ through a commitment mechanism (e.g. a contract).
+By contrast, a sophisticated agent works on ``consistent planning'': she anticipates the change of future preferences, and aims to find a stopping strategy that once being enforced, none of her future selves would want to deviate from it.
+How to precisely formulate sophisticated stopping strategies has been a challenge in continuous time, and the next section focuses on resolving this.